-10 Things To Do In Playa Blanca For An Amazing Vacation
+11 Amazing Things To Do In Playa Blanca For Your Perfect Coastal Vacation

 A scenic view of Playa Blanca's town promenade and beach in Lanzarote, Canary Islands.

-People who appreciate the sun, and the sea, while taking a vacation, will love Playa Blanca which is located in the southern part of Spain.
-The best things to do in Playa Blanca include the picturesque coastal paradises, stunning beaches, and rich volcanic landscapes which offer outdoor activities.
+People who appreciate the sun and the sea during a vacation, will love Playa Blanca, located in the southern part of Spain.
+The things to do in Playa Blanca include the picturesque coastal paradises, stunning beaches, and rich volcanic landscapes which offer outdoor activities.
 The golden sands along with delicious local cuisines put Playa Blanca on the “must-visit” list for many travellers.
-This vacationer’s paradise offers deep-sea excursions, thrilling water sports, full of cultural experiences, themed parks, scenic walks, and much more ensuring single tourists or families have a relaxing time filled with beauty in a serene atmosphere.
+This vacationer’s paradise offers deep-sea excursions, thrilling water sports, full of cultural experiences, themed parks and scenic walks.
+It also offers much more ensuring single tourists or families have a relaxing time filled with beauty in a serene atmosphere.

-From water sports to cultural excursions, here are the top ten things to do in Playa Blanca for an unforgettable experience.
+From water sports to cultural excursions, here are some of the best things to do in Playa Blanca for an unforgettable experience.

 1. Relax At Playa Dorada